Resources for Medical Students & Residents

 - Need-based, supplemental funding is also available.
 Funding is limited and is not guaranteed.

-Group registration takes place annually and is required each year for both new and returning groups.
+Group registration takes place annually between June - August, and is required each year for both new and returning groups.

-If you are interested in starting a new oncology interest group at your institution, please reference the Starting an OSIG Guide.
+If your institution does not currently have an organized oncology interest group and you are interested in starting one, please reference the Starting an OSIG Guide.

 Specialized ASCO Meeting Opportunities